On this page |

 Overview ¶

 Proper geometry preparation is important for better muscle simulation.
 This page covers how to prepare your muscle and bone geometry before you simulate them.
 It ensures you have correct geometry formats, proper naming conventions, and verify the setup to prevent common simulation issues.
-None these steps are mandatory but they are recommended for better results.
+Most of these steps are not mandatory but they are recommended for better results.

 Geometry requirements ¶